isabella232/advertising-cloud.en/help/integrations/analytics/ids.md

 In [!DNL Analytics] reports, you can find EF ID data by searching for the [!UICONTROL EF ID] dimension and using the [!UICONTROL EF ID Instance] metric.

-`EF IDs' are subject to the 500k unique identifier limit in Analysis Workspace.
-Once the 500k value is reached, all new tracking codes are reported under the one-line-item title “Low Traffic.”
-Because of the possibility of missing reporting fidelity, the `EF IDs' are not classified, and you should not use them for segments or reporting in [!DNL Analytics].
+`EF IDs` are subject to the 500k unique identifier limit in Analysis Workspace.
+Once the 500k value is reached, all new tracking codes are reported under the one-line-item title “[!UICONTROL Low Traffic].”
+Because of the possibility of missing reporting fidelity, the `EF IDs` are not classified, and you should not use them for segments or reporting in [!DNL Analytics].

 ## Advertising Cloud AMO IDs